 Taking bookings online for the first time is one of the highest-leverage changes a service business can make.
 No more back-and-forth DMs.
 No more mental calendars.
-Just a link you share, and clients book themselves.
+A link you share — clients book themselves.

 Step 1: Set up your flow